wadewhc/recipe/README.md

 ## External Dependencies

-**Document integrations with 3rd Party code or services here:**

 * Bulma CSS: Page styling
 * Cloudinary: Image uploading and storing
 * (React) Google Charts: Nutrition Charts
 * Edamam: Nutrition API
 * Axios: Fetch requests for Nutrition API

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

-* Referenced the Cloudinary tech share for Cloudinary widget and image uploads.

-...